daviddechaux/Kingmaker/readme.md

 - New map don't center on player icon (new map)
 - Dropdown are too big
 - Army mode may not works on existing map
-- Create and edit faction is buggy
 - SaveMap with Misc, on reload Misc is check but don't appear
+- Align radio button with label

 ## Missing icons
-- Save changes button (on edit element)

 ## Done :
 - Load default map (Must be outdated)